it-is-wednesday/pitzulit/README.md

 - [ ] Tests
 - [ ] Useful error messages
 - [ ] Ensure essential binaries are available
-- [ ] Provide an interface for searching and selecting videos instead of manually feeding their URL
+- [X] Provide an interface for searching and selecting videos instead of manually feeding their URL
+- [ ] Think of a sexier name
 - [ ] Web interface?